 What about layering for spring?

-Outer layer : Patagonia | Pluma Jacket
+Outer layer: Patagonia | Pluma Jacket

-Middle layer : Patagonia | Nano Air Light Hybrid Jacket
+Middle layer : Patagonia | Nano-Air Light Hybrid Jacket

-Base layer : Patagonia | Capilene Cool Lightweight or carry Houdini Air as a midweight windshell
+Base layer: Patagonia | Capilene Cool Lightweight or Midweight Windshell (Houdini Air can also be carried)

 Are there any other ideas you have added?